thegamecracks/theticketbot/README.md

 - `/inbox new-tickets name`

-  Inspect the default name for new tickets and optionally change it.
+  Inspect and manage the default name for new tickets.

   Allowed placeholders are: